LukeEScott/GCP-Plex-Media-Server/README.md

 ![Creation of Bucket](https://storage.googleapis.com/plex-terraform-state/GitHub-Images/Screenshot%202020-07-11%20at%2022.16.24.png)

-## Creating the Terraform Service Account:
+## Create the Terraform Service Account:

 Create a service account within the project you created.
 The service account will need *Editor* & *Project IAM Admin* permissions for the project.
 Download the JSON file and rename it to 'service_account.json'.
 Finally move the file into the repo directory.